thisismyrobot/loaduck/minification/README.md

  * State changes - none made to the minJS.psm1.
  * Disclose source - see above.
  * Include notice - I think this means the MPL in the source, which it's not
-   in the original so I am not adding.
+   in the original so I am not adding it here.

 https://tldrlegal.com/license/mozilla-public-license-1.1-(mpl-1.1)